rust-lang/book/second-edition/src/appendix-06-newest-features.md

 - `i128`: A 128-bit signed integer with range [-(2^127), 2^127 - 1]

 These primitives are implemented efficiently via LLVM support.
-They are available even on platforms that don't natively support 128-bit integers and can be used like the other integer types.
+They are available even on platforms that don’t natively support 128-bit integers and can be used like the other integer types.

 These primitives can be very useful for algorithms that need to use very large